 Pinene is found in the oils of many coniferous trees, notably the pine tree.
 It is also found in the oil of rosemary.
 The sensation of alertness or focus are common in strains containing high levels of pinene.
 Short term memory retention may also be improved, and creative inspiration can be stimulated through pinene’s cerebral properties.
 Pinene is also known to counteract some of the adverse effects of THC, such as paranoia.
 Pinene is common in strains such as Blue Dream.

 Limonene is found in the oil of citrus fruit peels, particularly essential oil from oranges.
 Mood elevation and euphoria are typical effects from cannabis strains high in limonene, which can aid with anxiety and depression.
 Limonene also boasts powerful anti-inflammatory and antioxidant properties.
-Limonene is common in strains like OG Kush and Pineapple Express.
+Limonene is common in strains like OG Kush.

 Linalool is found in plants like mint, cinnamon, and rosewood.
 Relaxation and stress relief are typical in linalool rich strains.
 Also known to carry anti-anxiety, analgesic and anti-inflammatory properties, linalool can also aid with insomnia due to its sedative nature.
 Linalool has a calming effect on the body and mind, acting as a potent muscle relaxer and possible antidepressant and antipsychotic.
 Linalool is common in strains like Granddaddy Purp.